rakutentech/http-trinity/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to http-extra!
+Thank you for considering contributing to http-trinity!

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.